6 Changes to the Project Management Body Of Knowledge (PMBOK® Guide) 6th Edition You Should Know

 The first three points alone promise to make the exam based on the new PMBOK® Guide more difficult than it already is.
 Further, when combined with the changes PMI made to the PMP exam itself in January 2016 based on the new PMP Exam Outline (Role Delineation Study), the exam requires meticulous, extensive, and laser-sharp preparation.
 Choose your PMP exam prep method carefully.

-When is PMI launching the new PMP Exam and How should I prepare?
+When is PMI launching the new CAPM and PMP Exams and How should I prepare?

-- 1. PMI has released the exposure draft (beta version) of the PMBOK® Guide 6th Edition
+- 1. PMI has released the official PMBOK® Guide sixth edition on September 2017

 - 3. The PMP Exam is expected to be updated to the new PMBOK® Guide material sometime around the 1st Quarter of 2018.